 A cryptocurrency is a peer-to-peer, decentralized, digital currency.

-Decentralization means that there is no central authority to control the cryptocurrency.
-It means that there is no central authority to keep track and validate the transactions.
+Decentralization means that there is no central authority to control the cryptocurrency, to confirm the transactions.
 The cryptocurrency's transactions are confirmed in a decentralized manner.

 Cryptocurrencies, unlike traditional assets, are not owned by companies or governments, so while their creators can disappear, the software and the peer-to-peer network can continue to run, and can be maintained by others.
-Currently, there is some centralization in most cryptocurrencies; some of them have just a few miners, some have most of their validating nodes owned by their creators, but things will decentralize more in time.
+Currently, there is some centralization in most cryptocurrencies; some of them have just a few miners, some have most of their consensus nodes owned by their creators, but things will decentralize more in time.